 For 15 minutes, touch a piece of the plant on your wrist.
 Do not eat that part of the plant if you experience itching, burning, or numbness.
 To check for the development of rashes or any other response, wait eight hours until the next step is taken.
 During this time, do not eat the plant.

-For this step, you can cook the plant sections and prepare it as you would eat it.
+For this step, you can cook the plant sections and prepare them as you would eat them.
 Cooking plants are preferred because some, uncooked, are toxic raw plants.
 Once ready, touch your lips with the plant to test for itching, burning, or numbness.
-If in the next 3 minutes you experience any itching, burning, or numbness,t then do not eat that portion of the plant.
+If, in the next 3 minutes, you experience any itching, burning, or numbness,t then do not eat that portion of the plant.

 In your mouth, set a tiny amount of the plant and place it for 15 minutes on your tongue.